-Usually, we want to be able to trace the material back to the source, which we usually can’t do that with reclaimed or repurposed pieces.
+Usually, we want to be able to trace the material back to the source, which we usually can't do with reclaimed or repurposed pieces.
 However, these are considered more sustainable because we are not mining anything new from the earth.

 New materials are almost impossible to properly trace thanks to conflicting laws and regulations within each country where mining occurs.
 There is a complete lack of transparency because the raw materials come from one country, they are then shipped to another one to be cut then another to be made, and so on by the time that sparkling diamond lands on your finger, it's taken quite a trip.

 There is also a TON of greenwashing in this space.
 A brand can claim to be sustainable because they use recycled gold, but their workers might be treated like crap.
 It's impossible for a brand to say with 100% certainty where and how their raw materials came from.

 We can look for third-party certification and organizations that companies are aligned with like Global Organic Textile Standard (GOTS), The Responsible Jewellery Council, Fair Trade, Responsible Jewelery Council, The Kimberley Process, Fairmined, Institute for Responsible Mining Assurance (IRMA).